Sri Lankan elephant: Conservation

-Cultural and symbolism
+Culture and symbolism

 Elephants were a common element in Sinhalese and Sri Lankan Tamils heraldry for over two thousand years and remained so through British colonial rule.
 The coat of arms and the flag of Ceylon Government from 1875 to 1948 included an elephant and even today many institutions use the Sri Lankan elephant in their coat of arms and insignia.
 An important cultural symbiosis has continued to exist between the elephant and humans for over two thousand years – no religious procession was complete without its retinue of elephants, and many large Buddhist temples and Hindu Temples in Sri Lanka had their own elephants.

-Captive elephants

 Since time immemorial, elephants have been domesticated for uses as work elephants and war elephants in Sri Lanka by the ancient kings.
 Elephants were exported from the island for hundreds of years and into the Portuguese and Dutch colonial era.
 The British did not export elephants, instead took to hunting wild elephants and capture of wild for domestication as work elephants continued.
 Elephant Kraals were organised to capture large herds of elephants in the late nineteenth and early twentieth century.
 The capture of wild elephants were regulated under the Fauna and Flora Protection Ordinance in 1937, with the issuance of permits to capture of wild elephants.
 This practice stopped following the last Elephant Kraal in 1950 by Sir Francis Molamure.
 A census of the domesticated elephant population in 1970 indicated 532 elephants among 378 owners, while this number had dropped 344 in 1982.
 These domesticated elephants were used mainly as work elephants and for cultural pageants, the chief of which is the annual Kandy Esala Perahera.
 In recent years, the domesticated elephant population has dropped further with the need for their labour dropping widespread use of tractors.

 However, they remain in use in terrain inaccessible by vehicles for logging and used for tourism.
-Ownership of elephants are highly prestigious among Singhalese as a status symbol and calls have been made for permission to capture wild elephants or release of orphaned wild elephants in government care to Temples to take part in pageants.
+Ownership of elephants are highly prestigious among Sinhalese as a status symbol and calls have been made for permission to capture wild elephants or release of orphaned wild elephants in government care to Temples to take part in pageants.
 Captive breeding in private ownership does not take place due to the long period of unemployability associated with it.

 Legal reforms pertaining to the captive elephant population was introduced in 2021, just as a landmark case into dozens of calves being stolen from their herds in a ten-year period collapsed with the Attorney General's Department dropping charges and releasing the elephants to their former owners.